superwall/react-native-superwall-archive/README.md

 See the example folder for a demo or to test your paywalls

-This only works on iOS
+NOTE: Currently only supports iOS\
 Superwall: https://superwall.com/ \
 RevenueCat: https://www.revenuecat.com/

 ## Running the example
 Open example/App.tsx\
 Update the superwallApiKey var with your Superwall api key\
-Optional, update the revenueCatKey var with your RevenueCat key\
+Optional, update the revenueCatApiKey var with your RevenueCat key\

 ```sh
 yarn